NEW YORK — South Carolina basketball just wanted to be invited to the NCAA Tournament two weeks ago.

 Fourteen days later almost to the minute, Frank Martin was standing on a ladder at Madison Square Garden.
 His fingers shook uncontrollably as he cut piece after piece of the net down with Frank Sinatra’s “New York, New York” echoing through The Garden.
 Finally free from the rim, Martin waved the net frantically through the air before throwing it into his players crowded next to the ladder with pieces of net already wrapped through their Final Four hats.

-They are way more than only in the NCAA Tournament now, headed to the final stage.
+They are way more than only in the NCAA Tournament now: They are headed to the final stage.

 Together, Martin and these Gamecocks are history-makers once again.
 The Gamecocks are headed all the way to the Final Four for the first time in program history.
 South Carolina continued its rampage through the NCAA Tournament, knocking off Florida in a 77-70 win at Madison Square Garden on Sunday afternoon.